+Experience the beauty of Canada at summertime.
 The fresh pine scent of a quiet forest trail.
-The warm sand between your toes in a hidden cove.
-The sweet, cold taste of locally made ice cream as you watch the sunset.
+The warm sand between your toes in a hidden cove along the coast.
+The sweet taste of locally made ice cream as you watch the sunset.
 Some of the best summer family vacations can be found in Canada.
 And when you explore this country by train, you'll gain a unique perspective on the local culture and natural wonders of the True North.

 Quick facts about summer in Canada